 About usThe Alzheimer Society of Huron County is a non-profit charitable organization dedicated to helping people living with Alzheimer's disease and other dementias, their families and their caregivers.

 If you or someone you know is impacted by dementia and needs a little support please connect with the Society by phone or email.
-And when CoVid19 health restrictions allow, we look forward to seeing you walk through the door.
+Our office is open again!
+We look forward to seeing you walk through our door again!